-52. Within thirty (30) days of the Effective Date, Respondent must deliver a copy of this Consent Order to each of its Board members and Executive Officers.
+- 54. Within thirty (30) days of the Effective Date, Respondent must deliver a copy of this Consent Order to each of its Board members and Executive Officers. - 55.
+Until the termination of this Consent Order, Respondent must deliver a copy of this Consent Order to any business entity resulting from any change in structure referred to in Section X and any future Board Members and Executive Officers within thirty (30) days after they assume their responsibilities.

-- 53. Until the termination of this Consent Order, Respondent must deliver a copy of this Consent Order to any business entity resulting from any change in structure referred to in Section X and any future Board Members and Executive Officers before they assume their responsibilities. - 54.
-Respondent must secure a signed and dated statement acknowledging receipt of a copy of this Consent Order, ensuring that any electronic signatures comply with the requirements of the E-Sign Act, 15 U.S.C. § 7001 et seq., within thirty (30) days of delivery, from all persons receiving a copy of this Consent Order pursuant to this Section.
+56. Respondent must secure a signed and dated statement acknowledging receipt of a copy of this Consent Order, ensuring that any electronic signatures comply with the requirements of the E-Sign Act, 15 U.S.C. § 7001 et seq., within thirty (30) days of delivery, from all persons receiving a copy of this Consent Order pursuant to this Section.